-This is particularly the case in master's (MSc) and doctoral (PhD) programmes within scientific or technological areas (Owens & Hite, 2020).
-Despite the clear benefits that this worldwide educational experience can bring to students, institutions, and instructors (Allan et al., 2019; Juan et al., 2011), it also raises new challenges (Cherner et al., 2019; Goodman, 2020).
-In particular, the fact that a course might be joined by students from different countries and cultures, each of them with its own education system, increases the heterogeneity of the public which an instructor has to address (Carli et al., 2019).
-Along with the globalisation effect described above, there is another dimension that is contributing to the increase in the heterogeneity of backgrounds in all university courses: the increasing interest in acquiring an interdisciplinary education.
+- 2019).
+Along with the globalization effect described above, there is another dimension that is contributing to 15 the increase in the heterogeneity of backgrounds in all university courses: the increasing interest in acquiring an interdisciplinary education.
 In fact, today's job market is increasingly dynamic, which means that most workers need to be trained in different and interdisciplinary skills that must be continuously updated as new technologies appear (Eberhard et al., 2017).
-This holds for undergraduate courses, but even more so for MSc or PhD courses, as the students have completed different previous degrees before accessing these levels.
+This holds for undergraduate courses, but even more so - for MSc or PhD courses, as the students have completed different previous degrees before accessing these levels.
 Thus, it is not surprising today to have an MSc course on civil engineering, computer programming, operations management, or data analytics in which one can find international students with very different backgrounds ranging from mathematics to industrial engineering, computer science, or management degrees.
-For this reason, this paper focuses mainly on MSc and PhD courses, given the heterogeneity of academic backgrounds these students may have, although most of the content applies to undergraduate courses as well.
+For this reason, this paper focuses mainly on MSc and PhD courses, given the heterogeneity of academic - backgrounds these students may have, although most of the content applies to undergraduate courses as well.

-Hence, both the globalisation effect and the need for interdisciplinary training with content that requires continuous updating, make the instructor's task even more challenging: instructors of MSc and PhD courses have now to provide advanced training to students who show a high degree of heterogeneity regarding their academic and cultural backgrounds, as well as their professional orientation.
-Gender is also a source of heterogeneity that goes beyond the scope of this paper but is analysed in (Ooms et al., 2019).
-Furthermore, the second quarter of 2020 saw the onset of the COVID-19 pandemic in most countries, leading to a generalised lockdown situation and the immediate need for universities to switch to online or blended teaching.
-This is leading to a very different landscape in university education, including some consequences such as a greater internationalisation of students.
+Hence, both the globalization effect and the need for interdisciplinary training with content that requires continuous updating, make the instructor's task even more challenging: instructors of MSc and PhD courses have now to provide advanced training to students who show a high degree of heterogeneity regarding their academic and cultural backgrounds, as well as their professional orientation.
+Gender is also a source of heterogeneity that goes beyond the scope of this paper but is analyzed in (Ooms et al., 2019).
+Furthermore, the second quarter of 2020 saw the onset of the Covid-19 pandemic in most countries, leading to a generalized lockdown situation and the immediate need for universities to switch to online or blended teaching.
+This is leading to a very different landscape in university education, including some consequences such as a greater internationalization of students.